johnbywater/dcbdb/README.md

 work only with the abstracted traits and types.
 This also means it would be possible to use UmaDB as an embedded database.

-The client methods and DCB object types are described below, followed by examples of using the Rust clients for UmaDB.
+The client methods and DCB object types are described below, followed by some examples.

 ### Retrieve Events from UmaDB  — `read()`